 The centerpiece of the park is Papuk Mountain, the highest mountain in Slavonia.
 Besides mountains, the park also consists of exceptional centuries-old beech forests, waterfalls, caves, lakes and rivers, and extraordinary biodiversity.

 My guide was Goran, a geologist; who was ever so kind with answering all of my questions.

 The park lies in a low-lying area in Slavonia known as Pannonia, which is also home to the Slavonia Highlands.
 The mountains that dominate this landscape are by no means high—up to 1,000 meters—but because the valleys are so low, they are very prominent and visible.
-Thick forests cover virtually the entire landscape, from valley to mountain, and set this particular region apart from the rest of Slavonia.
+Thick forests cover virtually the entire landscape, from the valley to the mountain, and set this particular region apart from the rest of Slavonia.

 Papuk Nature Park is 336 km2.
-You can’t access every square inch of course, so if you’re planning on going to Papuk—and you should—make sure not to miss the following attractions in Papuk Nature Park.
+You can’t access every square inch, of course, so if you’re planning on going to Papuk—and you should—make sure not to miss the following attractions in Papuk Nature Park.